grrrwaaa/gct501/research.md

 Don't start from the beginning; start from what you already have & let the vision emerge.
 Narrow & deep: rather than starting from bigger vision, begin from a close-up and zoom out.

 Use *evidence-centered* language, not *I-centered* language: Not "I believe that..." but "prior research evidence shows that...".
+Objective, not subjective.

-Use diagrams or other visuals whenever these convey ideas more effectively than text.
+Use diagrams or other visuals whenever these convey ideas more effectively than text, *so long as the diagrams are relevant!*.

 Nothing should be vague or ambiguous.